 However, if you do need the survey

-Our output from an extended phase 1 habitat survey is a scientific report; including a habitat map complete with target notes; an appendix containing a species list; summaries of legislation that protects species relevant to your site; and a commentary of the biological records in the context of your development proposals.
+Our output from a preliminary ecological appraisal / extended phase 1 habitat survey is a scientific report; including a habitat map complete with target notes; an appendix containing a species list; summaries of legislation that protects species relevant to your site; and a commentary of the biological records in the context of your development proposals.

 Been asked for a bat survey too?

-If you have buildings within your site, we offer a valued-added service that few other consultants will match.
-With Arbtech, your extended phase 1 includes a scoping bat survey assessment for free, saving you money and time, and reducing the likelihood of your local planning authority throwing up more hurdles at the eleventh hour.
+If you have buildings within your site, we offer a value-added service that few other consultants will match.
+With Arbtech, your preliminary ecological appraisal includes a scoping bat survey assessment for free, saving you money and time, and reducing the likelihood of your local planning authority throwing up more hurdles at the eleventh hour.